 A 2009 study published in the Journal of Applied Animal Behavior found that dogs who are trained using punishment are 25% more likely to respond with aggression than other dogs.
 By using positive dog training methods, you can reduce the likelihood of your dog biting.

 Dogs use body language to communicate.
 Pay attention to what your dog's body language is telling you.
 A dog who is afraid or unhappy about having its territory invaded has the potential to bite.
 Behaviors such as bared teeth, raised hackles, a lowered head, or ears lying flat against the head are signs that a dog is uncomfortable and may bite.
 If you notice a dog displaying this type of body language, give it some space and advise others to do so as well.
 Remove your dog from the situation as soon as you feel safe to do so.

 Don't Stop a Dog's Growls

 Your dog growls to let you know he is uncomfortable with a person or situation.
 It is a warning signal that he may bite.
 Very often our impulse is to teach our dogs it is inappropriate to growl.
 The dog may learn this lesson so well that he stops growling in any situation.
 This is why we so often hear stories of dogs biting without warning.
-By preventing them from growling, we don't allow them to communicate their discomfort.
+By preventing them from growling, we don't allow dogs to communicate their discomfort.

 Find a Dog Trainer or Behaviorist

 Aggression is a tough behavior problem to overcome on your own.
-If you believe your dog may become aggressive, or if he has bitten someone already, it's time to call in a professional dog trainer or animal behaviorist.
+If you believe your dog may become aggressive, or if it has bitten someone already, it's time to call in a professional dog trainer or animal behaviorist.
 A professional dog trainer can help you to come up with a plan to manage your dog's aggression to ensure the safety of both you and your dog.